-In order to achieve the strongest contract possible and provide legal protection to the university and to university employees, students and guests, Administration Services (ADMN) is responsible for reviewing all contracts, agreements, leases and memoranda of understanding (MOU).
-This includes contracts for services and purchases such as rental or purchase of facilities, equipment, transportation, construction, and supplies; service agreements for use of software and equipment; maintenance contracts and leases for facilities and equipment.
-A majority of these documents are written in favor of the vendor.
-Most vendors will accept changes to gain university business.
-As you receive documents from vendors please complete a contract review form and send it along with the contract to the Administration Services office.
+In order to achieve the strongest contract possible and provide legal protection to the university and to university employees, students and guests, the Risk Management Department is responsible for reviewing all contracts, agreements, leases and memoranda of understanding (MOU).
+This includes contracts for services and purchases such as rental or purchase of facilities, equipment, transportation, construction, and supplies; service agreements for use of software and equipment.
+As you receive documents from vendors please complete a contract review form and send it along with the contract to the Risk Management Department.

 Where the risk is low and university’s liability is limited, department Budget Heads may choose to review and sign contracts that are valued at $7,500 or less.
-The signer must retain the original contract and send a copy (via email is preferred) to Administration Services (firstname.lastname@example.org) for our records.
+The signer must retain the original contract and send a copy (via email is preferred) to Risk Management (email@example.com) for our records.

 Low risk, limited liability contracts typically include: